sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 You can also press <kbd>Command</kbd> + <kbd>N</kbd> if you have [tabs enabled for document apps](https://support.apple.com/en-gb/guide/mac-help/mchla4695cce/mac).

+#### How can I make the app preserve open documents when I quit?

+This is already how it works.
+Actually, it's how all document-based apps on macOS work.
+Make sure you don't have “System Settings › Desktop & Dock › Close windows when quitting an application” enabled.

+#### I have enabled the translucent setting, why is the title bar not translucent?

+Making the title bar translucent is not supported by macOS.
+I'm hoping to find a workaround in the future.

 #### How does “brain dump mode” help with creativity?

 It helps you focus on the actual writing, instead of getting distracted with editing and nitpicking.
 [Learn more.](https://writingcooperative.com/how-the-brain-dump-method-can-boost-your-writing-output-881089bb897a)